How should I use my dashboard?

 There are two types:

-- Dictation (listen & write) to work on your listening skills
+- Sound recognition to work on your listening skills

 - Speaking that uses our voice recognition software to test and improve your pronunciation.
 Using a high quality set of earphones and microphone:

 - Listen to the teacher's model several times.

 - Record yourself saying the same thing.
 Record yourself as many times as necessary until you get a .